Data Explorer

 Results

 Select any node in the graph to see its results in the data grid below the canvas.
-The grid supports column sorting, filtering, and adding new columns, and handles large result sets via server-side pagination.
+The grid supports column sorting, filtering, and adding new columns, and handles large result sets via pagination through the query engine.
 Column types are used for special cell formatting - durations are shown in readable units, and IDs link directly to the timeline.

 Building a Query